Appalachian Trail and Ultralight Backpacking Gear List

 Shoes: ASICS Men’s GEL-Kayano (~28 oz.)
 Few folks need heavy, stiff, leather hiking boots on the AT.
 I use lightweight running or trail shoes.
 I’d switch to stiffer soled shoes for rocky Pennsylvania.
 I would NOT buy several pairs ahead of time because your feet will likely get bigger as you hike.
 It’s best to try on many models of shoe for yourself to see what feels best for YOU.
 Doesn’t matter much what shoes other people like.

-Hiking Poles: Yana Poles.
-(Formerly formerly known as Adjustable Goat Poles, sold by Titanium Goat.
+Hiking Poles: Black Diamond Alpine Carbon Cork.
+Great all-around choice.
+Cascade Mountain Tech Carbon Quick Lock.
+Excellent value.
+Yana Poles.
+My favorite ultralite pole.
+(Not a good choice if you break poles easily.
 3.5 oz. each) You probably will like hiking poles.
 They will make your hike safer and easier.
 Poles help prevent falls and make descents easier on your knees.
 I use one of my poles every night to hold up my tarp.
-More inexpensive poles will do if you are on a budget.

 Jacket: Patagonia R2 13.1 oz.
 A truly great jacket.
 Light, warm.
 Your insulation layer should zip all the way down so you can cool off easily.
 On drier trails I prefer a down jacket for greater warmth per oz.
 A Montbell Alpine Light Down Jacket would be a good choice on the AT if you get cold easily or start early in the season.
 Just keep it dry.